Who were the Hungarians?

 Hungarians, after embracing Christ in 1,000 AD

 The Hungarians were converted to Christianity in the 11th century in 1,000 AD, slightly before the Schism (1054 A.D.) between the Eastern and the Western Church.
-Hungary had to balance always between the East and the West, just like Croats who chose also the Roman Catholic faith instead of the Byzantine church.
+Hungary had to balance always between the East and the West, just like the Croats who chose also the Roman Catholic faith instead of the Byzantine church.

-Their location is all the more important because Hungarians are the easternmost Roman Catholic people of Europe, similarly to the Polish.
+Their location is all the more important because Hungarians are the easternmost Roman Catholic people of Europe, similar to the Polish.
 Being on the border led them to conflicts with the Byzantine Empire, and later on with its successors, the Ottomans.

-Also, Hungarians are not Indo-European people so most of their habits, dresses, food, language, and warfare were quite different from the neighboring German, Italian, Wallachian and Slavic people.
+Also, Hungarians are not Indo-European people so most of their habits, dresses, food, language and warfare were quite different from the neighboring German, Italian, Wallachian and Slavic people.
 According to the latest research, even their Finno-Ugric origin is being debated but it has remained the one-million-dollar question.

 Below, you can see an early Hungarian saber’s replica on sale on the Amazon: these kinds of swords were used in the 9th century.

 In spite of having been Christianized, the Holy Roman Empire did not welcome the „descendants of the Hunnish King Attila and the Avars” next to their border, either.
-They remembered the disastrous defeat they had suffered in 907 A.D. at Pozsony (Bratislava, Pressburg) and it has kept the German armies away from Hungary for 120 years but later the Hungarians had to block many attacks coming from the west, too.
+They remembered the disastrous defeat they had suffered in 907 A.D. at Pozsony (Bratislava, Pressburg) and it kept the German armies away from Hungary for 120 years but later the Hungarians had to block many attacks coming from the west, too.

-Being able to fight effectively against Western and Eastern style armies required the development of a mixed Hungarian army which contained heavy and light cavalry at the same time.
+Being able to fight effectively against Western and Eastern-style armies required the development of a mixed Hungarian army which contained heavy and light cavalry at the same time.
 Hungarians had light and heavy horse archers and they were considered the best quality warriors in Europe.
 Neither the traditional western mounted soldiers nor the infantrymen could resist the arrows of the Hungarians, let alone their centralized and very flexible warfare.
 However, all nomadic armies are very effective until they do not get hit by disciplined heavy cavalry in wet weather.
 The first Hungarian kings successfully included the heavily armored knights into their horse-archer army, and this was how they could successfully block the continuous attacks of the intruding Eastern tribes, the Cumans, or the Pechenegs.